 Instructions

 - Add the vanilla extract and one egg to the bowl.
 Mix on low speed until incorporated.
 Scrape down the sides of the bowl and add the second egg.
-Mix on low speed until combined, and scrape down the bowl again.
+Mix on low speed until combined, scraping down the sides of the bowl as needed.

 - In a separate bowl, combine the all-purpose flour and baking soda.

-- Pour half of the flour mixture into the creamed butter mixture and mix on low speed until it barely comes together.
-Next, scrape down the sides of the bowl, add in the remaining flour, and mix on low speed until a dough forms.
+- Pour half of the flour mixture into the creamed butter mixture and mix on low speed until combined.
+Scrape down the sides of the bowl, add in the remaining flour, and mix on low speed until a dough forms.
+Fold in the chocolate chips until evenly combined.

-- Roll 2-tablespoon portions of dough into balls and place them 2 inches apart on a sheet pan lined with parchment paper.
+- Divide and roll the dough into balls about 2 Tbsp in size.
+Place the dough balls on a sheet pan lined with parchment paper about two inches apart.
 Chill the dough in your refrigerator, uncovered, for at least an hour, but preferably overnight.

-- When ready to bake, place a rack in the middle of your oven and preheat it to 350°F. Press the chilled cookie dough balls down with two fingers.
+- When ready to bake, preheat the oven to 350°F. Press the chilled cookie dough balls down with two fingers to flatten slightly.

-- Bake the cookies for 4 minutes.
-Rotate the sheet pan, front to back.
-Bake for an additional 4 minutes, until the edges are a light golden brown.
-Let the cookies cool on the sheet pan for at least 5 minutes before taking them off and cooling them on a rack.
+- Bake the cookies for 4 minutes, rotate the sheet pan front to back, then bake for an additional 4 minutes, or until the edges are a light golden brown.
+Let the cookies cool on the sheet pan for at least 5 minutes before transferring to a cooling rack to finish cooling.

 See how we calculate recipe costs here.